Weather & Environment Mechanics

 Biome Weather Modifiers

-Each biome modifies the global weather front with local characteristics (from BIOME_WEATHER):
+Each biome modifies the global weather front with local characteristics:

 Forest